Airpals logo

 This transforms shipping from decentralized coordination into a structured operational workflow.

-At Airpals, Parcel Management functions as a central operating layer for workplace shipping.
+At Airpals, Parcel Management functions as a central operating layer for office shipping.
 It does not replace carriers or require teams to change how they ship.
 Instead, it brings visibility, control, and administrative clarity to parcel activity across offices and teams.

 By removing the administrative burden of coordinating shipments, Airpals allows office managers and workplace teams to focus on maintaining and improving operations, not managing packages.